nsulmol/afspm/docs/code_overview.md

 - ```AfspmController```: the 'mediator' class, to determine who has control of the SPM at an instance in time.
 - ```DeviceController```: the base device controller class, for communicating directly with the SPM.

-You will note that SPM-specific controllers are defined in subdirectories within components/device/controllers.
+SPM-specific controllers are defined in subdirectories within components/device/controllers.
+The other components in here may be of use for particular experiments.

-Also worth noting: the afspm subdirectory contains AfspmController and AfspmControlUI, a component created to make it easier to manually change stuff with the AfspmController.

-All other components in here are of value in particular cases.

 ## I/O